Seven Eyes

 Seven Eyes (also known as the Myddleton Arms) is a Grade II* listed building in the community of Ruthin, Denbighshire, Wales, which dates back to the 16th century.
-It was listed by Cadw (Reference Number 918).
-The property was acquired in 1595 by Sir Hugh Myddleton who provided London with its first fresh water supply and remodelled in the mid 17th century by Sir Richard Clough, in a similar fashion to his Bachegraig hall.
+It was listed by Cadw (Reference Number 918) in 1966.
+The property was acquired in 1595 by Sir Hugh Myddleton who provided London with its first fresh water supply and remodelled in the mid-17th century by Sir Richard Clough, in a similar fashion to his Bachegraig hall.

-The multi-dormered tiled roof building, also known as "The Eyes of Ruthin" due to the seven dormer windows, originally framed with timber but replaced with brick in the late 18th century.
-The Dutch design, long, steeped roof is attributed to Sir Richard Clough, an Elizabethan merchant.
+The multi-dormered tiled-roof building, also known as "The Eyes of Ruthin" because of the seven dormer windows, was originally framed with timber but replaced with brick in the late 18th century.
+The Dutch-influenced, long, steep roof is attributed to Sir Richard Clough, an Elizabethan merchant.
 It has four tiers of dormer windows, each at a different elevation, known locally as the seven eyes of Ruthin.

-The interior features of the building include three tiers of dormer windows set within the tiled roof and the spere truss (or aisle-truss) which is clearly visible upstairs.
+The interior features of the building include three tiers of dormer windows set within the tiled roof and the spere truss (or aisle-truss), which is clearly visible upstairs.